MacDash/MacDash/README.md

 ## How to setup a development environment with PostgreSQL in a Virtual Environment on OSX so you can help us build.

+**ATTENTION: MACDASH IS IN EARLY DEVELOPMENT, NOT PRODUCTION READY**

 ### 1. Install Xcode
 ```
 xcode-select --install